 The only thing more beautiful than this city is the people who live here.
 They welcome these refugees into their homes.
 Help them find places to stay.
 The spirit of the Ukrainian people is strong and unified.

-Hope Partners has joined a church in its mission to love the Ukrainians and provide a refuge to these displaced souls.
+Hope Partners has joined a church in its mission to love the Ukrainians and provide refuge to these displaced souls.
 The people of this church are beautiful and sacrificial.
-I am humbled to have had a front row seat to witness the gospel lived out with such love and generosity.
+I am humbled to have had a front-row seat to witness the gospel lived out with such love and generosity.
 They share Christ, they share meals.
 They invite these newcomers into their church, into their lives.
 They don’t wonder how long they’ll have to keep doing it or what the cost might be if they open their homes.
-They love like Jesus loves.
+They love as Jesus loves.

 My observation is that the United States as a whole is pretty good at reacting to situations.
 We see a tragedy or a war, something horrific that rattles us and we donate money and follow the news cycle for a few days until it rotates to something else.
 Then we tend to forget.
 It’s not that we don’t care, it’s just that our attention span for suffering people continents away is short.

 If it doesn’t affect our daily life, how do we keep remembering?

 My hope is that today we commit to remembering.
 That we stop reacting and start responding.
 What I have seen in the Ukrainian people and in the Hope Partners team from Romania is not reacting but responding.
 Their lives are committed to this overwhelming need.
 They often risk it all to travel much further into Ukraine with flak jackets and helmets and stacks of Bibles.
 When they stop in villages consisting of remnants of homes and no running water, they unload food and generators and medical supplies and share the love of Jesus.
 Crowds gather because people are hungry for hope.